chriamue/flyconomy/assets/README.md

 The icons used in the application are sourced from [Game-icons.net](https://game-icons.net/).

+## World Heritage Sites

+The data on World Heritage Sites is sourced from [Kaggle](https://www.kaggle.com/datasets/ujwalkandi/unesco-world-heritage-sites?select=whc-sites-2019.csv).
+It is under the CC0: Public Domain license.

 ## plane.obj

 The 3D model of the plane used in the application is sourced from [cgtrader.com](https://www.cgtrader.com/items/4140769/download-page)